Guardrails & Evaluations

 Evaluation-Based Guardrails

-These use AI-powered scoring to determine if responses meet safety criteria.
+These use AI-powered scoring to determine if responses meet certain criteria.

-By default your project will come configured with the trustworthiness guardrail that uses Cleanlab’s proprietary uncertainty estimation and custom LLM evaluations to detect unreliable AI responses.
+By default, your project will come configured with the trustworthiness guardrail that uses Cleanlab’s proprietary LLM uncertainty estimation to detect potentially wrong AI responses.

 Example Configuration: